AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/Validate.md

 XmlSchemaManager.Validate Method
 ================================
-AutomationML 2.1 APIValidates a document if it is conform to this schema instance.
+Validates a document if it is conform to this schema instance.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)